Notre Dame School

 Below are just a few pictures taken during that lunchtime, not many were taken as we were way too busy eating delicious cupcakes 🙂

 HMS Heroes Had a Visitor

 During our weekly lunchtime club on the 3rd April, we had a visitor.
-Her name is Tiffaine Radcliffe and she is an ex Notre Dame Student.
-However, there is something even more special about her, as she focuses much of her time raising money for our armed forces.
+Her name is Tifaine Radcliffe and she is an ex Notre Dame Student.
+However, there is something even more special about her, as she focuses much of her time raising money for our Armed Forces.
 Her most recent achievement was completing the Commando Challenge in order to raise money for the Royal Marines Association.
-The girls were very excited to meet Tiffaine, especially the girls who are running the Race for Life this year as they wanted some tips.
-Our Heroes students had made Tiffaine a card, a certificate of appreciation and one student had even made two big tubs of cupcakes for us all to enjoy.
-So, we began by presenting Tiffaine with her card and certificate and then we let the students ask her questions.
-It was amazing to see how interested they were in Tiffaine’s achievements and also asked her questions about her time here at Notre Dame.
-The visit was a definite success and we succeeded in celebrating both Tiffaine’s achievements and to commemorate the 150 Years of Notre Dame School.
+The girls were very excited to meet Tifaine, especially the girls who are running the Race for Life this year as they wanted some tips.
+Our Heroes’ students had made Tifaine a card, a certificate of appreciation and one student had even made two big tubs of cupcakes for us all to enjoy.
+So, we began by presenting Tifaine with her card and certificate and then we let the students ask her questions.
+It was amazing to see how interested they were in Tifaine’s achievements and also asked her questions about her time here at Notre Dame.
+The visit was a definite success and we succeeded in celebrating both Tifaine’s achievements and to commemorate the 150 Years of Notre Dame School.
 When the Heroes girls pull together like this to appreciate a visitor, it always reiterates the purpose of the group because they work together as friends to create a lovely welcoming environment for people to join.

-So, HMS Heroes would like to say a massive thank you to Tiffaine for taking the time to share her stories with us.
+So, HMS Heroes would like to say a massive thank you to Tifaine for taking the time to share her stories with us.

 Our Ambassadors Visited the BBC!